wjdp/gotdict/_definitions/house-kenning.md

 There are two House Kennings:

-House Kenning of Kayce
+Kenning of Kayce

-House Kenning of Harlaw
+Kenning of Harlaw